What Does it Mean to Study Criminal Justice Corrections?

 What You'll Learn in a Corrections Degree Program

-College degree programs in corrections are designed to prepare students to obtain entry-level positions in the field.
-Upon graduation, students should understand the daily operations and functions of the criminal justice system.
+After graduating from a college degree program in corrections, students should understand the daily operations and functions of the criminal justice system, as well as constitutional processes and applicable law.
 They should have the ability to recognize and analyze sociological factors that may increase the likelihood of crime.
 They should also understand how prisons and rehab facilities function -- their hierarchies, regulations and communications systems.
-Graduates should be familiar with constitutional processes and applicable law.

 Online Degrees in Corrections